Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 </details>

 <details>
-<summary>This question may have been asked previously at least 27 other times, as recently as February 2021 and as early as January 2020.</summary>
+<summary>This question may have been asked previously at least 28 other times, as recently as February 2021 and as early as February 2019.</summary>

 * [February 9th, 2021 Livestream Q&A: Dedicated Servers?](https://archive.satisfactory.video/transcriptions/yt-R9wpbVHJggc) https://www.youtube.com/watch?v=R9wpbVHJggc
 * [February 9th, 2021 Livestream Q&A: When will we see Dedicated Servers?](https://archive.satisfactory.video/transcriptions/yt-5XUn9L5xcAo) https://www.youtube.com/watch?v=5XUn9L5xcAo